knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsAppleApi.md

         {

             var apiInstance = new PaymentsAppleApi();
-            var request = new ModelApplyPaymentRequest(); // ModelApplyPaymentRequest | The request for paying an invoice through an Apple receipt (optional)
+            var request = new ApplyPaymentRequest(); // ApplyPaymentRequest | The request for paying an invoice through an Apple receipt (optional)

             try
             {